mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > Avoid using inconsistent access control policies in the case of
 > encrypted group operations.

+MLS allows actors outside the group to influence the group in two ways: External signers can submit proposals for changes to the group, and new joiners can use an external join to add themselves to the group.
+The `external_senders` extension ensures that all members agree on which signers are allowed to send proposals, but any other policies must be assured to be consistent as above.
+When external joins are allowed in a group, a joiner cannot be vetted before joining, so policy enforcement must be reactive.

+> ** RECOMMENDATION:**
+> Have an explicit group policy about whether external joins are allowed.

+> **RECOMMENDATION:**
+> In a group that allows external join, verify that new joiners are authorized,
+> and remove them if not.

 ## Recovery After State Loss

 Group members whose local MLS state is lost or corrupted can reinitialize their state by re-joining the group as a new member and removing the member representing their earlier state.
 An application can require that a client performing such a reinitialization prove its prior membership with a PSK.

+There are a few costs to this approach.
+If a group uses such PSKs as the sole form of authorization to join the group, there is a risk that leaked PSKs could allow an unauthorized party to join.
+At a practical level, the application will need to ensure that the new members have the required PSK, including any new members that have joined the group since the epoch in which the PSK was issued.

 Reinitializing in this way does not provide the member with access to group messages from during the state loss window, but enables proof of